flexera-public/policy_templates/operational/azure/azure_sql_using_elastic_pool/README.md

 - *Exclusion Tag Key* - Cloud native tag key to ignore instances.
 Example: exclude_utilization
 - *Email addresses* - Email addresses of the recipients you wish to notify
-- *Log to CM Audit Entries* - Boolean for whether or not to log any debugging information from actions to CM Audit Entries, this should be left set to No on Flexera EU

 ## Actions